bank20baht/bank20baht/README.md

 - 🔭 I’m currently studying at Prince of Songkla University
 - 🌱 I’m currently learning computer engineering
-- ⚡ I'm interested Parallel programming with c# (beginner) and mobile applicaion with flutter (beginner)
+- ⚡ I’m interested Parallel programming with c# (beginner) and mobile applicaion with flutter (beginner)
+-
+-
+- 💬 I’m looking for an internship 17/1/2023

 <!--